-- An investigation near the opening wall on the operating floor using a remote-controlled unmanned robot detected no large scattering obstacles to operate the robot. - Contamination of the robot was below the level that would prevent maintenance by workers in the front room. - To formulate a work plan to dismantle the Reactor Building rooftop, the entire operating floor will be investigated. - Before this investigation, work to move and reorganize the remaining objects within the operating floor started from August 23 and reorganization of fences, etc. is underway. - On September 10, the equipment (Warrior) left within the building since the previous investigation was moved. - An increased dust density was detected within the operating floor during the work, though it had no effect outside the building.
-After sprinkling water over the area as part of the remaining object removal work, the effect to suppress dust scattering will be checked. - · Work to move and reorganize the remaining objects will continue with safety first.
+- An investigation near the opening wall on the operating floor using a remote-controlled unmanned robot detected no significant scattering obstacles that would hinder operation of the robot. - Contamination of the robot was below the level that would prevent maintenance by workers in the front room. - To formulate a work plan to dismantle the Reactor Building rooftop, etc., the entire operating floor will be investigated. - Before this investigation, work to move and contain the remaining objects was completed on November 6, 2018. - From November 14, 2018, photos will be taken using a gamma camera to check the contamination distribution and hot spots on the operating floor. - The investigation will continue until around late January 2019, including measurements of the radiation dose at low and high locations, surface contamination, dust density and size and shape using 3D scanning.

-Main work to help spent fuel removal at Unit 3
+➤ Main work to help spent fuel removal at Unit 3

-- Regarding the fuel-handling machine (FHM) and the crane, consecutive defects have occurred since the test operation started on March 15. - For the FHM, an alarm was issued during the pre-operation inspection on August 8 and operation was suspended.
-It was confirmed as attributable to disconnection due to corrosion by rainwater ingress to the cable connection. - For the crane, an alarm was issued during the work to clear materials and equipment on August 15 and operation was suspended.
-The cause is being investigated. - These defects are considered commonly attributable to insufficient quality control of components incorporated in the FHM and the crane. - An investigation into the cause of the defect on August 8 found an abnormality in several control cables. - To identify potential defects in facilities, after temporarily resuming operation within September, a safety inspection (operation check and facility inspection) will be conducted and quality control will be checked by around the end of this year. - Based on the inspection results, the necessary measures will be implemented, functions after resumption will be tested and training for operation and troubleshooting will be provided. - At the same time, processes will also be reevaluated and reviewed while continuing work with safety first.
+- Regarding the fuel-handling machine (FHM) and crane, consecutive defects have occurred since the test operation started on March 15, 2018. - For the FHM, an alarm was issued during the pre-operation inspection on August 8, 2018, whereupon operation was suspended.
+This was confirmed as attributable to disconnection due to corrosion by rainwater ingress to the cable connection and investigation of the cause detected an abnormality in several control cables. - For the crane, an alarm was issued during the work to clear materials and equipment on August 15, 2018 and operation was suspended. - To determine the risks of defects, these facilities were temporarily recovered on September 29, 2018 and a safety inspection (operation check and facility inspection) is underway. - The safety inspection conducted since September detected 14 defects, for which appropriate measures will be implemented by around mid-January 2019.